E3SM-Project/polaris/docs/developers_guide/command_line.md

 cases that depend on the output of other tasks must run after their dependencies.

+You can uses `--cached` to specify steps of a test case to download from pre-generated files if they are available (see {ref}`dev-polaris-cache`.)

+If you specify `--copy_executable`, the model executable will be copied to the work directory rather than just symlinked.
+This is useful if wish to run the tasks again later but anticipate that you may have removed (or replaced) the model code.

+Finally, if you specify `--clean`.
+The base work directory pointed to with the `-w` flag will be deleted before setting up the tasks.
+This is useful if you want to do a fresh run, since polaris will not rerun steps that have already been run.

 See {ref}`dev-setup` for more about the underlying framework.

 (dev-polaris-suite)=